Belgium Cycle - Bruges to Brussels

 Meals Included: Breakfast

 Today you traverse the rural Meetjesland region, a cycling paradise with woods, meadowland and vast cropfields.
 Enjoy the play of light as you ride your bike through the woods of Het Leen and Drongengoed.
 After, it is easy-pedalling through the flat landscape to Eeklo, a small town known for its many sculptures.
 Then proceed to Ghent.
 The Old Town of Ghent is like an open-air museum.
 It is also a UNESCO Creative City of Music.
-The music scene here is thriving.
-Festivals, music institutions, the carillon, concerts, students of music having a singsong on the quays… music is everywhere.
-After dark, the ambiance is magical, thanks to the town’s ingenious light plan.
+The music scene here thrives, with festivals, music institutions, the carillon, concerts, students of music having a singsong on the quays… music is everywhere.
+After dark the ambiance is magical, thanks to the town’s ingenious light plan.

 Accommodation Name: hotel